dbusteed/dbusteed.github.io/_posts/2021-10-01-demonstrating-differential-privacy-in-python.md

 Differential privacy is "a system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset" (thanks [Wikipedia](https://en.wikipedia.org/wiki/Differential_privacy)).

-Simply put, The goal of differntial privacy (DP) is to collect data while respecting the privacy of others.
+Simply put, The goal of differential privacy (DP) is to collect data while respecting the privacy of others.
 A popular example for explaining DP is the following hypothetical use-case:
 * Suppose you wanted to know the average income of your group of friends
 * But because they are your friends, you want to respect their privacy and not directly ask them how much they make